 "The more you deprive, the more you desire…"

 In addition, everything you may think about your body’s unworthiness is a fabricated lie!
-You’re simply being brainwashed by the industry who has very intelligently decided only a small minority of women’s bodies are ‘perfect’.
-So the majority can be sold diets, detoxes, creams, fitness devices, etc.
+You’re being brainwashed by an industry who has corporate interest in your lack of body confidence.

 ***Are you liking this?
 Spread the message by sharing on Fb or Twitter, I'm sure someone in your environment could benefit from reading this.***